Esraa-Alaarag/Buzzy/README.md

 Step 2: The app displays a map with user's location and the surrounding events around that location.

-Step 3: The user can click on save event to save the event that he is interested in.
+Step 3: The user can click on save event to save the event that s/he is interested in.

 Step 4: The user can see the saved events in my events page.